Ormael13/CoCX/classes/classes/StatusEffects/README.md

 Try to keep the actual effects in this class, _especially_ **value1-4** semantics.
 In the scenes, interactions with class-specific methods are preferred over manipulating game state directly.

-`game` is a shortcut for `kGAMECLASS`. `host` is the creature (monster or player) the effect is attached to. `playerHost` is `host as Player`, so you can use it for code completion, and also in conditions like
+`game` is a shortcut for `CoC.instance`. `host` is the creature (monster or player) the effect is attached to. `playerHost` is `host as Player`, so you can use it for code completion, and also in conditions like
 ```
 if (playerHost) game.outputText(...)
 ```